ULTIMATE LONDON TRAVEL GUIDE

-There are ‘local’ supermarkets and normal supermarkets– locals are more expensive.
+There are small ‘local’ supermarkets and normal supermarkets – locals are more expensive.

-Street signs are on the sides of the buildings.
-Gets me every damn time.
+Street signs are on the sides of the buildings, not on a street sign – gets me every damn time.

 Stay, do, eat and drink

 Now to get to the exciting stuff on this London Travel Guide!
 There’s a trillion and one things to see and do, so I’ve chosen what I personally think is the best of the bunch.
-There is almost no excuse to be bored in London, there’s always new things going on whether it’s a quirky pop up, hidden gig, or park to be discovered.
+There is almost no excuse to be bored in London – there are forever new things going on whether it’s a quirky pop up, hidden gig, or park to be discovered.
 You’re bound to have a blast finding something you’ll enjoy!

-I don’t have a huge amount of knowledge on this as I lived in London.
-But I did stay at the ST CHRISTOPHER’S BACKPACKERS twice whilst trying to find a flat to live in, and highly recommend!
-They have eight throughout London and a few others scattered around Europe which I’ve also been to.
-Always a hoot!
+I don’t have a huge amount of knowledge on this as I lived in London – but I did stay at the St Christopher’s Backpackers twice whilst trying to find a flat to live in and highly recommend!
+They have eight throughout London and a few others scattered around Europe which I’ve also been to – always a hoot!
 As mentioned earlier check out Hostel World to find the best deals.
-Area wise, as long as you aren’t miles and miles from the hub of the city then you should be sweet!
-SOHO, COVENT GARDEN, NOTTING HILL, SHOREDITCH, PUTNEY, CAMDEN, FULHAM, CLAPHAM, SHEPHERD’S BUSH, HAMMERSMITH, and EARL’S COURT are some solid areas that come to mind!
+Area wise, as long as you aren’t miles and miles from the hub of the city – then you should be sweet!
+SOHO, COVENT GARDEN, NOTTING HILL, SHOREDITCH, PUTNEY, CAMDEN, FULHAM, CLAPHAM, SHEPHERD’S BUSH, HAMMERSMITH and EARL’S COURT – all some solid areas that come to mind!

 WHERE TO WANDER?
 Landmarks, Streets and Museums

-Sightsee to your hearts content at the main famous landmarks and iconic attractions, all of which are totally worth the visit!
-Have a cuppa with the Queen and watch the changing of the guards at BUCKINGHAM PALACE, ride the LONDON EYE (funnily enough I never actually went up there, I was far too lazy to wait in the lines), wander WESTMINSTER ABBEY, the TOWER OF LONDON, TRAFALGAR SQUARE, ST PAULS CATHEDRAL, and TOWER BRIDGE (which isn’t actually falling down.)
-BIG BEN is one of my absolute favourite landmarks I’ve ever seen, there’s something so magical about it and I get all giddy every time!
+Sightsee to your hearts content at the famous landmarks and iconic attractions- all of which are totally worth the visit!
+Have a cuppa with the Queen and watch the changing of the guards at BUCKINGHAM PALACE, ride the LONDON EYE (funnily enough I never actually went up there – I was far too lazy to wait in the lines), wander WESTMINSTER ABBEY, TOWER OF LONDON, TRAFALGAR SQUARE, ST PAULS CATHEDRAL and TOWER BRIDGE (which isn’t actually falling down by the way.)
+BIG BEN is one of my absolute favourite landmarks I’ve ever seen – there’s something so magical about it and I get all giddy every time!
 These are all super easy to find so I won’t harp on about them too much.

-A stroll along SOUTHBANK is stunning, especially at night with all the twinkling lights!
-Walk along the RIVER THAMES and hop back and forth over the many bridges for sweeping views of the city.
+A stroll along SOUTHBANK is stunning – especially at night with all the twinkling lights!
+Walk along the RIVER THAMES and hop back and forth over the many bridges for sweeping views over the city.
 You’ll catch a glimpse of some of London’s most striking landmarks and architecture, come across amazing art, Shakespeare’s Globe, and gourmet food for Africa.

 If you’re a history nerd at heart and museums are your thang, then the NATURAL HISTORY MUSEUM, DESIGN MUSEUM and SCIENCE MUSEUM are my faves!

 Quirky Camden is the mother of all the markets in the land.
-It’s lively, alternative and clustered with funky shoe shops, weird and wonderful clothing, dingy souvenirs, and almost every home made knick knack under the sun.
-Holy heck, make sure you visit on an empty stomach as their street food selection is to.die.for.
-If I had to recommend one, only one market to visit and add to your London travel list, then this gem up north would hands down be it.
-AND it’s open every day!
+It’s lively and alternative, and clustered with funky shoe shops, weird and wonderful clothing, dingy souvenirs and almost every home made knick knack under the sun.
+Make sure you visit on an empty stomach as their street food selection is to.die.for!
+If I had to recommend one, only one market to visit and add to your London travel list, then this gem up north would hands down be it – AND it’s open every day!
 Make sure you’ve got at least a few hours up your sleeve to explore.